LamVKiet/HYBRID-RECOMMENDER-SYSTEM/README.md

 ## Guideline:

-Our system combines both Content-Based Filtering and Collaborative Filtering to provide personalized food recommendations.
+This system combines both Content-Based Filtering and Collaborative Filtering to provide personalized food recommendations.

 The recommendation flow is as follows: